Fanbenchao/Noise-Estimation/README.md

 # Noise-Estimation
-noise estimation with non-local methods this algorithm is for raw image noise estimation.
+noise estimation with non-local methods
+<p>this algorithm is for raw image noise estimation.
 As the format of raw image is RGGB, I use img_clip_merge.py split the original image into 4 channels for noise estimation and final merge together respectively.
-If you use a RGB image as input, you can simple modify img_clip_merge.py properly.
+If you use a RGB image as input, you can simple modify img_clip_merge.py properly.</p>
 I provide 3 styles noise estimation methods: block_matching_slow.ipynb: move stride is 1 block_matching_faster2.ipynb: move stride is 3